creativecounsel/creativecounsel/README.md

 **Why**

 💡Lawyers do their best work on substance.
-This is the 🏗️🧱 infrastructure to handle the rest.
+This is 🏗️🧱 infrastructure to handle the rest.

 **Disclaimer⚖️**
-Nothing here reflects a specific employer or matter, & eveything is abstracted✨
+Nothing here reflects a specific employer or matter, & everything is abstracted✨